Live performance - music

 This example is provided for those who do need to include an entry in a reference list.
 Note that recordings of live performances should be treated as a recording.

-Performers (Surname, Given).
+Performer (Surname, Given Name).
 Year.
 Title of Work (Descriptive Title if relevant) by Composer.
-Venue, Place of Performance, Date of Performance.
+Venue, Place of Performance, Month, Day [of Performance].

 Reference list example

 Mustonen, Olli, Melbourne Symphony Orchestra.
 2012.
-Piano Concerto no. 5 (Emperor) by Ludwig van Beethoven.
-Melbourne Recital Centre, Melbourne, April 21, 2012.
+Piano Concerto No. 5 (Emperor) by Ludwig van Beethoven.
+Melbourne Recital Centre, Melbourne, April 21.

 • If the performance of an individual is important to your research, list that person's name before the title of the work.